Curt Hennig: Intercontinental Heavyweight Champion (1990–1991)

 In May 1990, Perfect participated in a tournament for the Intercontinental Heavyweight Championship after previous champion Ultimate Warrior vacated the title upon winning the WWF Championship at WrestleMania VI.
-Hennig was booked to win the tournament for the vacant title by defeating Jimmy Snuka in the quarter-finals on May 5 episode of Superstars and two-time Intercontinental Heavyweight Champion Tito Santana in the finals on May 19 episode of Superstars.
-After his title win, Perfect enlisted Bobby Heenan as his "perfect" manager and made a successful title defense against Santana on July 28 Saturday Night's Main Event XXVII.
-Hennig was scheduled to defend the title against Brutus Beefcake at SummerSlam, stemming from his loss to Beefcake at WrestleMania but Beefcake suffered an injury and The Texas Tornado substituted for Beefcake and challenged Hennig to a title match for SummerSlam on August 11 episode of Superstars, which Perfect accepted on the following week's Superstars.
+Hennig was booked to win the tournament for the vacant title by defeating Jimmy Snuka in the quarter-finals on the May 5 episode of Superstars and two-time Intercontinental Heavyweight Champion Tito Santana in the finals on May 19's episode of Superstars.
+After his title win, Perfect enlisted Bobby Heenan as his "perfect" manager and made a successful title defense against Santana on July 28's Saturday Night's Main Event XXVII.
+Hennig was scheduled to defend the title against Brutus Beefcake at SummerSlam, stemming from his loss to Beefcake at WrestleMania but Beefcake suffered an injury and The Texas Tornado substituted for Beefcake and challenged Hennig to a title match for SummerSlam on August 11's episode of Superstars, which Perfect accepted on the following week's Superstars.
 Perfect dropped the championship to Texas Tornado at SummerSlam.
 Hennig was chosen to lead Demolition as "The Perfect Team" against The Warriors (Ultimate Warrior, Texas Tornado and Legion of Doom) in a four-on-four elimination tag team match at the Survivor Series pay-per-view, where Hennig's team lost.
-He unsuccessfully challenged Texas Tornado in a rematch for the Intercontinental Championship on November 24 MSG Network special, before regaining the title by defeating Texas Tornado on December 15 episode of Superstars, with help from Ted DiBiase.
-Perfect defended the title against Texas Tornado in a rematch on February 2, 1991, episode of Superstars, where he retained the title by losing via countout.
+He unsuccessfully challenged Texas Tornado in a rematch for the Intercontinental Championship on November 24 MSG Network special, before regaining the title by defeating Texas Tornado on the December 15 episode of Superstars, with help from Ted DiBiase.
+Perfect defended the title against Texas Tornado in a rematch on the February 2, 1991, episode of Superstars, where he retained the title by losing via countout.

 Perfect made his next title defense against Big Boss Man at WrestleMania VII, where he retained the title by losing via disqualification after the challenger was attacked by Haku and The Barbarian.
-The following month, Perfect won a battle royal on April 27 Saturday Night's Main Event by last eliminating Greg Valentine, which led to a match between the two for Perfect's title on May 14 episode of Prime Time Wrestling, where Perfect retained the title via disqualification.
-On June 15 episode of Superstars, Bobby Heenan retired as a manager and introduced The Coach as Hennig's new manager.
+The following month, Perfect won a battle royal on April 27's Saturday Night's Main Event by last eliminating Greg Valentine, which led to a match between the two for Perfect's title on the May 14 episode of Prime Time Wrestling, where Perfect retained the title via disqualification.
+On a June 15 episode of Superstars, Bobby Heenan retired as a manager and introduced The Coach as Hennig's new manager.
 Hennig began a rivalry with British Bulldog but suffered a back injury in late June, which led to the rivalry being wrapped up.
-Bret Hart was announced as his next challenger on July 13 episode of Superstars, and in the meantime Hennig was held out of all house shows, usually replaced by Typhoon.
+Bret Hart was announced as his next challenger on the July 13 episode of Superstars, and in the meantime Hennig was held out of all house shows, usually replaced by Typhoon.
 On television, he wrestled a few preliminary opponents, but to avoid stressing his back with the Perfectplex, adopted the gimmick of throwing his opposition out of the ring in disgust and defeating them by countout.
 Perfect lost the title to Hart at SummerSlam and a broken tailbone and bulged discs forced him to retire from the ring.